1995–96 FC Basel season: Domestic league

-The reform of the Nationalliga had been completed the previous season and the top two divisions were each contested by 12 teams.
+At this time, the Swiss Football Association were reforming in the Swiss football league system.
+There was no amendment in the top-tier (NLA), but the number of second-tier (NLB) clubs was being reduced from 24 teams in two regional groups to just 12 teams in one division and this was being done in three steps over three seasons.
+The previous season had seen the second step, with a reduction of the two regional divisions from 10 to 8 teams.
+This season saw the final step, the NLB was now the second-tier in just one division with 12 teams.
+Therefore the top two divisions were now both contested by 12 teams.
 In the first stage, both divisions would play a qualification round.
-In the second stage the top eight teams of the Nationalliga A would play a championship round, with half the points from the first stage as bonus.
-The top four teams from the Nationalliga B would play a promotion/relegation round with the bottom four teams from Nationalliga A. However, there was one change at the start of the 1995–96 Nationalliga A season and that was that the Swiss Football Association introduced the three points for a win standard.
+In the second stage the top eight teams of the NLA would play a championship round, with half the points from the first stage as bonus.
+The top four teams from the NLB would play a promotion/relegation round with the bottom four teams from NLA.
+However, there was one change at the start of the 1995–96 Nationalliga A season and that was that the Swiss Football Association introduced the three points for a win standard.
 This had been introduced by the FA in England in 1981, but did not attract much use elsewhere until it was used in the 1994 World Cup finals.
 In 1995, FIFA formally adopted the system, and it subsequently became standard in international tournaments, as well as most national football leagues.

 The season started well for Basel, three wins in the first four games.
 But then, between the sixth and sixteenth round Basel suffered eight defeats in 11 games.
 It was at this point that Claude Andrey lost his job as head-coach, but the reasons were not just of sporting nature.
 Oldrich Svab took over on an interim basis on 28 October and until Karl Engel was appointed as new head-coach.
 The team caught themselves and qualified for the championship round.
 In the 22 games, Basel won nine, drew three and suffered ten defeats, scoring just 23 goals conceding 29.
 The team had collected 30 points and they were three points above the dividing line.
 In the championship round Basel did not record a victory until the ninth round, but they finished the season in sixth position and thus qualified for the 1996 UEFA Intertoto Cup.
 In the league they managed just three victories, four draws and suffered seven defeats, with just eleven goals for and 20 conceded.
 Alexandre Rey was the team's top league goal scorer and Hakan Yakin was second placed with five goals.